The fraud was uncovered following an investigation by the Department for Communities

+Newtownabbey man gets suspended jail term for wrongfully claiming over £31,000 in benefits

-A Newtownabbey woman was convicted at Laganside Crown Court on Tuesday (September 2) for claiming over £29,000 in benefits to which she was not entitled.
+A Newtownabbey man was convicted at Laganside Courts on Thursday (September 4) for claiming over £31,000 in benefits to which he was not entitled.

 The fraud was uncovered following an investigation by the Department for Communities.